-Surgery for CTS is known as carpal tunnel decompression or carpal tunnel release surgery and is performed on an outpatient basis, which means you will not have to stay in hospital overnight.
+Surgery for CTS is known as carpal tunnel decompression or carpal tunnel release surgery, and is performed on an outpatient basis, which means you won't have to stay in hospital overnight.

-During surgery the roof of the carpal tunnel, known as the carpal ligament, is cut to reduce pressure on the median nerve in the wrist.
+During surgery, the roof of the carpal tunnel (carpal ligament) is cut to reduce pressure on the median nerve in the wrist.

-A local anaesthetic is used to numb your hand and wrist, but you will remain awake throughout the operation.
+A local anaesthetic is used to numb your hand and wrist, but you'll remain awake throughout the operation.

-The surgery can be performed as open surgery, which involves making a single cut in the wrist, and is the traditional type of operation.
+The surgery can be performed as open surgery, which involves making a single cut in the wrist.

 There are no long-term differences in the outcomes of the two approaches.